ironman9967/fazor/README.md

 	]
 }

-const MyComponent = ({ useFaze, createAction }) => {
+// your container component that will dispatch 'myAction' const MyComponent = ({ useFaze, createAction }) => {
-	const [ getState, getActions ] = useFaze()
+	// 'useFaze' will give you a method to get state and get any actions you created const [ getState, getActions ] = useFaze()

-	createAction({
+	// 'createAction' accepts a type, an optional handler and an optional reducer createAction({
+		// -the type the name of the execute function returned by getActions
 		type: 'myAction',
+		// -the handler will be called when the action is executed
+		//  -return an object from the handler to add properties to the action
+		//  -return false to abort the dispatch
 		handler: () => {
 			const { i, messages } = getState()
 			return { myMessage: messages[i] }
 		},
+		// -the reducer will be passed the current state and the dispatched action
+		//  -the new state must be returned
 		reducer: ({ i, ...state }, { myMessage }) => ({
 			...state,
 			i: i === 0 ?
 1 : 0,